suchipi/Comfy-Creator/README.md

 - Hold alt and mousewheel to swap items between your inventory rows and hotbar without opening your inventory.
 Crouch and hold alt to swap an entire row!
 - You can cook chicken eggs.
 Finally, eggs are edible.
 - Ping system: bound to V by default.
 Lets you point stuff out to other players.
+- Compass and waypoints system (press L to open waypoints list)
+- Atlases (old-timey maps that you can pan/zoom)
+- Use a book to learn magic spells, then cast them to defeat your enemies!
+- New dimensions!
+- Get little lizard pets
+- Write programs and run them on in-game computers
+- Customize your player model by going further than normal Minecraft skins could
+- Press B to use a tool to assist you in building walls, floors, lines, and more
+- Explore tons of new biomes!
+- Use alchemy to transmute materials into different materials!
+- Use guns to defeat enemies from afar
+- Loot chests are instanced per-player!
 - And more, since I probably forgot stuff :p

 ## Installation Instructions (Client)